Punktum-dk/epp-service-specification/README.md

 Do note that the validation of the timestamp is based on the UTC timezone.

 The requirement for the registrant to be valid is communicated via the response, using the extension:
 `dkhm:registrant_validated`.
 Please see the command info contact for more information.
 The state is communicated in this response in order to provide information on the further flow and process of the create domain request.

+An additional URL is specified in the response via the extension `dkhm:url`, this URL can be presented to the end-user for further processing and for the following scenarios in particular:

+1. End-user has not agreed to the terms and conditions
+2. End-user has agreed to the terms and conditions, but ID-control is required
+3. End-user has agreed to the terms and conditions and ID-control has been completed - no further actions are necessary, self-service access is avaiable and active

 The status codes applying to domain are described in the addendum: Status Codes: Domain.